Curl-obsessed stylist opens curl salon in Toronto.

 Over the years, he has become a student of everything curly.
 He has studied how curly hair looks when it's wet and dry, how it shrinks and what makes it frizz.
 He has discovered the best ways to reduce bulk.
 He has watched how it changes from season to season.
 And he has learned that no two people have exactly the same curl types.

-The Institute also will serve as a training facility for other hairdressers to learn how to work with curly hair.
-It will have 10 stations, a classroom and a photo studio.'We'll be able to educate them on all the different options for curly hair -- whether they want to color it or style it different ways,' Torch says.
+'We'll be able to educate them on all the different options for curly hair -- whether they want to color it or style it different ways,' Torch says.
 'That will help hairdressers feel comfortable with curly hair.
 And that will help people with curly hair everywhere.'

 He has learned how to teach his clients to to create perfect ringlets with the 'skip curl' technique, which involves taking section of hair, twisting it around the finger and spinning it like a jump rope.